-Our school meals are provided by Norse and are cooked on site by Anthony Crane and his team.
+Our school meals will now be provided by Aspens and are cooked on site by Anthony Crane and his team.

-Anthony and his team provide excellent quality meals in line with the Government’s nutrient and nutritional values and they can serve up to 300 meals in any one day.
+Anthony and his team provide excellent quality meals in line with the Government’s nutrient and nutritional values, and they can serve up to 250 meals in any one day.

-Menus change twice a year so there’s an Autumn/Winter menu which starts in September and a Spring/Summer menu which starts after February half-term.
-Meals are served on a three week rotation.
+Menus change twice a year, so there is an Autumn/Winter menu which starts in September and a Spring/Summer menu which starts after February half-term.
+Meals are served on a three-week rotation.

 Meals for all children up until the end of Year 2 are provided free as part of the Government’s Universal Infant Free School Meals (UIFSM) programme.